-- 4.2.4.
-When You offer a Short-Term Worker a Long-Term Placement, the MOP may not apply between those Placements. - 4.2.5.
-In relation to any transition by a Short-Term Worker to a Long-Term Placement You must ensure that: - (a) the Recruitment Application relating to the Long-Term Placement is approved by Us before the Worker's current Short-Term Placement is due to cease, and that the Long-Term Placement commences immediately following the end of the Short-Term Placement,
+- 4.2.5.
+When You offer a Short-Term Worker a Long-Term Placement, the MOP may not apply between those Placements. - 4.2.6.
+In relation to any transition by a Short-Term Worker to a Long-Term Placement You must ensure that:

-- (b) approval has been provided by Home Affairs for the Temporary Work (International Relations) (subclass 403) - Pacific Australia Labour Mobility stream visa for the Long-Term Placement, and - (c) the total period that the Worker will be in Australia (being the combined period of the Short-Term Placement and the Long-Term Placement) does not exceed 4-years. - 4.2.6.
-In relation to any transition by a Short-Term Worker to a Long-Term Placement, You must provide the Recruitment Application approval number to the Worker and assist them to complete their visa application for the Long-Term Placement (refer to section 6.1 for further information on visa applications). - 4.2.7.
-You must explain to the Worker any change to tax rates and other tax related matters, such as the requirement to lodge an annual tax return as a Long-Term Worker due to their extended stay in Australia and advise the Worker that: - (a) further information relating to Workers and tax can be found on the ATO website: ATO: PALM scheme31, and - (b) a Worker's guide is available on the PALM website under resources, Lodging a Tax return32. - 4.2.8.
-Where any Short-Term Worker does not consent to transferring to a Long-Term Placement that You have offered the Worker, the Worker will continue to be employed in the Short-Term Placement until their OoE ends.
+- (a) the Recruitment Application relating to the Long-Term Placement is approved by Us before the Worker's current Short-Term Placement is due to cease, and that the Long-Term Placement commences immediately following the end of the Short-Term Placement, - (b) approval has been provided by Home Affairs for the Temporary Work (International Relations) (subclass 403) Pacific Australia Labour Mobility stream visa for the Long-Term Placement, and - (c) the total period that the Worker will be in Australia (being the combined period of the Short-Term Placement and the Long-Term Placement) does not exceed 4-years. - 4.2.7.
+In relation to any transition by a Short-Term Worker to a Long-Term Placement, You must provide the Recruitment Application approval number to the Worker and assist them to complete their visa application for the Long-Term Placement (refer to section 6.1 for further information on visa applications). - 4.2.8.
+You must explain to the Worker any change to tax rates and other tax related matters, such as the requirement to lodge an annual tax return as a Long-Term Worker due to their extended stay in Australia and advise the Worker that: - (a) further information relating to Workers and tax can be found on the ATO website: ATO:

+PALM scheme30, and - (b) a Worker's guide is available on the PALM website under resources, Lodging a Tax return31. - 4.2.9.
+Where any Short-Term Worker does not consent to transferring to a Long-Term Placement that You have offered the Worker, the Worker will continue to be employed in the Short-Term Placement until their OoE ends. - 4.2.10.
+You must ensure that any transition of a Short-Term Placement to a Long-Term Placement of a Worker's employment are in line with the Fixed Term Contract provisions that commenced on 6 December 2023.